neptunetrash/aperture.github.io/experiment/aim.md

-Measurement of Numerical aperture and attenuation constant of optical fibre
+### To Measure Numerical aperture and attenuation constant of optical fibre